Kundalini Yoga Classes

 Everyone is Welcome

-My yoga classes are open to everyone.
-I welcome experienced yogis and first-timers into each and every class, and the beauty of Kundalini Yoga is that every class can be tailored to allow each student to feel challenged and uplifted, irrespective of experience, fitness levels or ability.
+Kundalini yoga classes are open to everyone.
+We welcome experienced yogis and first-timers into each and every class, and the beauty of Kundalini Yoga is that every class can be tailored to allow each student to feel challenged and uplifted, irrespective of experience, fitness levels or ability.

 If you have a specific request for a class, something in particular that you would like to focus on, please contact me in advance.

 Please note, I may travel at certain times of the year, and classes will be covered by other certified Kundalini instructors so you can guarantee always being able to practice when you come to Dahab.

 Sara is a yoga teacher who lights up the room when she teaches.
 She has a special energy and a very loving way to motivate students and help them to develop and be the best they can.

 A Typical Class